 What are ribbon microphones best for?

-Ribbon microphones are best for capturing audio with a smooth, natural sound.
-They are often used in studios for recordings, as their sound quality is considered to be more accurate and true-to-life than other types of microphones.
-Ribbon microphones are also more resistant to feedback than other types of microphones, making them a good choice for live performances.
+Ribbon microphones are best for capturing audio with a silky smooth, natural sound.
+They are quite often used in studios for recordings; because their sound quality is considered to be more accurate and true-to-life than any other comparable types of microphones.
+Furthermore, ribbon microphones are known to be more resistant to feedback than other types of microphones, making them a superb choice for live performances.

 Are ribbon microphones good for vocals?

 They are particularly well-suited for capturing vocals, as they tend to produce a very natural sound.
 They are also typically very rugged and can withstand high levels of sound pressure, making them ideal for live performances.